svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/fix-sqlite-tx-db-page-size-issue.md

 ## Background

 `rippled` servers store a copy of their transaction history in a SQLite database.
 Before version 0.40.0, `rippled` configured this database to have a capacity of roughly 2TB.
 For most uses, this is plenty.
-However, full transaction history back to ledger 32570 (the oldest ledger version available in the production SGY Ledger history) is likely to exceed this exceed the SQLite database capacity. `rippled` servers version 0.40.0 and later create their SQLite database files with a larger capacity, so they are unlikely to encounter this problem.
+However, full transaction history back to ledger 32570 (the oldest ledger version available in the production RCP Ledger history) is likely to exceed this exceed the SQLite database capacity. `rippled` servers version 0.40.0 and later create their SQLite database files with a larger capacity, so they are unlikely to encounter this problem.

 The capacity of the SQLite database is a result of the database's _page size_ parameter, which cannot be easily changed after the database is created.
 (For more information on SQLite's internals, see [the official SQLite documentation](https://www.sqlite.org/fileformat.html).)
 The database can reach its capacity even if there is still free space on the disk and filesystem where it is stored.
 As described in the [Fix](#fix) below, reconfiguring the page size to avoid this problem requires a somewhat time-consuming migration process.